-The Sumner Municipal Code is current through Ordinance 2818, and legislation passed through April 18, 2022.
+The Sumner Municipal Code is current through Ordinance 2834, passed September 19, 2022.

 Disclaimer: The City Clerk’s office has the official version of the Sumner Municipal Code.
 Users should contact the City Clerk’s office for ordinances passed subsequent to the ordinance cited above.

 City Website: https://sumnerwa.gov/

 Stemming extends a search to cover grammatical variations on a word.
 For example, a search for fish would also find fishing.
 A search for applied would also find applying, applies, and apply.

 Fuzzy searching will find a word even if it is misspelled.
 For example, a fuzzy search for apple will find appple.

 Select a fuzziness level from the drop-down menu to set how many characters off a word can be from your search term and still count as a hit.

 Synonym searching looks for words that have the same meaning as the word you entered.
 For example, a synonym search for eleventh will also find 11th.

 A Boolean search request consists of words or phrases linked by connectors such as and and or that indicate the relationship between them.
 Examples: